Running an SEO competitive analysis can be a comforting experience.

 Search competitors will cover a wide range of people and brands adjacent to your business (no matter what industry you’re in).
 From individual thought leaders covering your most relevant topics to industry trade publications and brands under your industry umbrella with a different niche, you’ll have to compete with them all for Page 1 rankings.

-If you narrow the focus of your SEO competitive analysis on business competitors alone, you may miss out on significant opportunities to boost rankings and get in front of your target audience.
+Suppose you narrow the focus of your SEO competitive analysis to business competitors alone.
+In that case, you may miss out on significant opportunities to boost rankings and get in front of your target audience.

 The amount of overlap between your business and search competitors will depend on the keywords you choose to target.